 Tuition Payment Plan

-University of Holy Cross offers a Tuition Payment Plan for the Fall and/or Spring semesters.
-It allows students to spread their tuition payments over 4 installments per semester.
-There is a $55.00 per semester non-refundable payment plan fee for this service.
-The first installment of the total balance and the $55.00 payment plan fee are due the Tuesday before the semester begins.
-If payments are not made timely, there is a $55.00 late fee for each late payment.
+University of Holy Cross offers a Tuition Payment Plan for the Fall, Spring, and Summer semesters.
+It allows students to spread their tuition payments over the semester.
+There is a $75.00 per semester non-refundable payment plan fee for this service.
+The first installment of the total balance and the $75.00 payment plan fee are due at the time of enrolling in the payment plan.
+If payments are not made timely, a late fee may be incurred.

 Please refer to the Tuition Payment Plan Terms and Conditions for complete details.

-- I must enroll in the payment plan by the Tuesday before the semester begins to avoid losing my classes.
+- I must enroll in the payment plan by the due date before the semester begins to avoid losing my classes.

-- I am responsible for paying each of the four installments on time.
+- I am responsible for paying each of the installments on time.

-- One missed payment will result in cancellation of the plan.
+- Three (3) missed payments will result in cancellation of the plan.
 Remaining tuition or fees will be due immediately and services will be subject to cancellation for non-payment.

 - Checks returned for non-payment will result in a $55 service charge.
 Two dishonored checks will result in future ineligibility for the plan.